 What is Disaster Recovery?

 Disaster Recovery is the process of protecting your organization from major catastrophic events, such as hurricanes, flooding, power outages and other acts of God.
 You are putting yourself and your business at risk when your business stores data in a central location without adequate DR plan.
 We help to mitigate that risk by ensuring your business applications and customers’ data is protected and available.

-When you run a business and see millions of pieces of information fly through every day, it can be easy to lose perspective and sight of what is important when it comes to security for your business.
+It can be easy to lose perspective and sight of what is important when it comes to security for your business.
 You have an obligation to not only protect your own information in your day-to-day operations, but also the data of each of your customers.
-Any business who deals with large amounts of sensitive data and is at any risk for natural disaster should seek out the help of a specialized partner to help mitigate risk.
+Any business who deals with large amounts of sensitive data and is at risk and should seek out the help of a specialized partner to help mitigate the risk.

 When disaster does strike, you not only want to know that you have the right solution in place, but you also want to know that you have partnered with the right company.
 We develop solutions that are designed to help you protect your information and gain a true partner in the process.
-When the time comes that you need assistance to help restore and protect data, we will be there right by your side to take your call and help with whatever we can help with.
+When the time comes that you need assistance to help restore and protect data, we will be there right by your side.

 The best thing that you and your business can do to prepare for a disaster is to be prepared.
 Those businesses that have a plan are going to be the businesses that maintain a competitive edge and gain the trust of customers everywhere.
 With our help, you can establish this trust and credibility in the market.

 The first step is to meet with our team and consider which disasters may be affecting your business.
 With each client that we work with, we meet with our clients to learn more about the business and what the potential risks for you might be.
 In this way, we are able to create a plan that is customized for your exact needs and serves you well.